Millet vs Quinoa: Which is Better? A Complete Comparison

 Millet and quinoa are both healthy and increasing in popularity.
-For this reason many people wonder if one is better than the other.
-Therefore, what is better millet or quinoa?
+As a Certified Health Coach many people ask me if one is better than the other.
+Therefore, millet vs quinoa, which is better?

 Quinoa is better than millet due to its higher percentage of fiber, B vitamins and minerals.
 Quinoa is a complete protein meaning it provides all nine essential amino acids, millet does not.
 Quinoa has a better glycemic index than millet resulting in lower blood sugar levels after consumption.